Matheus Lutes' 2019 Spyder Invitational Championship Weight Cut

 From there, based on experience and what I’ve noticed over the years with the energy demands of jiu jitsu + strength and conditioning, I made him a calendar of daily macros (i.e.: the exact number of macronutrients he should be eating each day) for approximately 5 weeks, with him moving to a new set of numbers each week.
 Each week, those numbers shaved off bit by bit.
 He responded very well, preparing and weighing his own food and following the dietary guidelines I gave him (more on that below).

 He started at 195lbs.
 The photos you see on the header image are his weekly weigh-in photos that we took at my gym.
 The goal was to have him at 175lbs or less by the time he left for Korea on November 18th.
 We hit that number pretty easily a few days before, and actually had to maintain the weight there for a few days, as not to lose too much.
-The photo below is him at 175lbs a few days before his flight out.
+The photo here is Matheus at 175lbs a few days before his flight out.

 From that 175lbs weight, he’d begin his water cut the day he arrived in Korea.
 His water-cut method was mostly his own, mixed with a recipe I gave him for rehydration once the weigh-ins happened and he made weight.